Best Delay Pedal – Digital and Analog Top Picks

 Best Delay Pedal Selection Methodology

-We looked at all the delay pedals (excluding multi-effects) available from major online American retailers and put the 63 most promising on our short-list for detailed examination - you can see them in the Music Gear Database.
-We then gathered feedback about each one from owners, experts and users via online retailers, forums, YouTube, blogs and major publications, and processed those data with the Gearank Algorithm to produce rating scores out of 100 for each pedal - over 21,100 sources were processed.
+We looked at all the delay pedals (excluding multi-effects) available from major online American retailers and put the 69 most promising on our short-list for detailed examination, including runner-ups like the TC Flashback, Walrus Audio Arp-87 and more.
+You can see all of them in the Music Gear Database.
+We then gathered feedback about each one from owners, experts, and users via online retailers, forums, YouTube, blogs, and major publications, and processed those data with the Gearank Algorithm to produce rating scores out of 100 for each pedal – over 27,600 sources were processed.
 Finally, we selected the highest rated analog and digital pedals to recommend above.
 This 2021 edition lets you better pin point the delay pedals that fit your preference by dividing the main sections into single switch and multi-switch.
 For more information about our methods see How Gearank Works.

 About the Author and Contributors